Signature Decomposition Method Applying to Pair Trading: Introduction

 Our study contributes to existing research in several aspects.
 First, we have proposed the segmented signature which is an effective and interpretable indicator describing the path interactivity.
-It is worthy of noting that the segmented signature has low computational complexity and inherent dimension, so it can be easily calculated and used as a good indicator for both individual and institutional investors who are interested in quantitative trading.
+It is worth noting that the segmented signature has low computational complexity and inherent dimension, so it can be easily calculated and used as a good indicator for both individual and institutional investors who are interested in quantitative trading.
 Second, as a feature or as an indicator, segmented signature is calculated from its own path and does not require additional information, making it an ideal indicator for trading.
-Moreover, the original signature seems to perform poorly in trading strategy, and it is proposed in the present work to decompose it into two separate indicators: a segmented signature and a path difference component (one-order signature).
+Moreover, the original signature seems to perform poorly in trading strategy, and it is proposed in our paper to decompose it into two separate indicators: segmented signature and covariation of increments component.
 This kind of decomposition, though mathematically trivial, in fact extracts mixed information into more independent and characteristic information, and therefore is very helpful for quantitative strategies.
 The decomposed indicators used as double filters will greatly improve the effectiveness of pair trading strategies.
 We believe that the method we have proposed is also interesting to researchers in mathematical modeling and rough path theory, as well as scholars and investors interested in trading arbitrages.

 The remaining part of the paper is organized as follows.
-In Section 2, we introduce the theory of signature and decomposed it to obtain the segmented signature.
-Then, combined pair trading with segmented signature, we propose the SE-SIG-DIFF strategy demonstrated in Section 3 together with pair trading methodology and data source we needed.
-Comprehensive empirical study is conducted in Section 4, validating the effectiveness and feasibility of our new trading strategy.
+In Section 2, we introduce the theory of signature and decompose it to obtain the segmented signature.
+Then, combined pair trading with segmented signature, we propose the SE-SIG-DIFF strategy, as presented in Section 3, along with the benchmark pair trading strategy and required data sources.
+Comprehensive empirical study and statistical test are conducted in Section 4, validating the effectiveness and feasibility of our new trading strategy.
 In Section 5, we present the conclusions and outlook of our work.